 Soy yogurt is an easy dairy-free yogurt alternative.
 It’s perfect for breakfast, snack, or dessert.
 It’s also simple to make flavored yogurt by adding in flavors, spices, and sweeteners.
 See the section above for 6 flavor suggestions.

 - Category: Snack

 - Method: Fermented

-- 2 tbsp of vegan yogurt with live culture in it
+- 2 Tbsp of vegan yogurt with live culture

 - 4 cups of soy milk (see notes)

-- Slowly heat the soy milk to 105 F (40 C), whisking occasionally to keep it from scalding on the bottom of the pot.
+- Pour the soy milk into a small saucepan and warm it up on medium-low.
+The soy milk needs to get to 105 F (40 C) without burning.
+So heat it slowly, and whisk occasionally to keep it from scalding on the bottom of the pot.

 - Pour the warm soy milk into jars or containers.

-- Soy milk forms a fairly thick yogurt without any added thickeners, however, if you want a really thick Greek-style yogurt, line a colander with cheesecloth and drain the “whey” out of the yogurt for 2-3 hours.
-The whey can be used as a probiotic culture for fermenting grains and vegetables, or you could just add it to a smoothie.
+- Soy milk forms a fairly thick yogurt without any added thickeners.
+However, if you want really thick creamy yogurt, strain the extra liquid.
+Line a colander with two layers of cheesecloth and pour in the soy yogurt.
+Leave it to drain for 2-3 hours.
+The soy yogurt will be extra thick and creamy.
+And the liquid can be used as a probiotic culture for fermenting grains and vegetables, or you could just add it to a smoothie.

 Keywords: gluten free, probiotic, nut free, cultured, dairy free, affordable